ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Costs and Drawbacks
 -------------------

-We expect the implementation and maintenance costs for this feature to be minimal.
+We expect the implementation and maintenance costs for this feature to be intermediate.

 Backward Compatibility
 ----------------------